hcmarque/SQL-Managed-Instance-Disaster-Recovery-Architecture-Design/README.md

 This document provide the Best Practice guidence for the SQL-Managed Instance implementation considering a Disaster Recovery Architecture with a full Failover Group configured.

-ALl process can be implemented by Azure Resource Manager configuration, Powershell, ARM Templates or Infrastructure as a Code using Terraform.
+The entire process can be implemented by Azure Resource Manager configuration, Powershell, ARM Templates or Infrastructure as a Code using Terraform.
 This Step by Step guide covers the first scenario which is using Azure Resouce Manager.

 ## Introduction
 **SQL Database Managed Instance** is a deployment option in Azure SQL Database that is highly compatible with SQL Server, providing out-of-the-box support for most SQL Server features and accompanying tools and services.